jrad77/CarND-LaneLines-P1/writeup_template.md

 ###1.
 Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ran a Gaussian blur on the grayscale image to smooth out the noise in the image.
-I then performed a canny edge detection to isolate the edges in the image.
-I then applied a mask to the canny edge image to focus on the area directly in front of the car.
+My pipeline consisted of 8 steps:

+1. Convert the images to grayscale
+2. Run a Gaussian blur on the grayscale image to smooth out the noise in the image.
+3. Run canny edge detection to isolate the edges in the image.
+4. Apply a mask to the canny edge image to focus on the area directly in front of the car.
 This obviously assumes the camera angle is fixed.
-After the mask was applied I ran a hough transform to determine the major lines in the area of interest.
-At this point, the lines detected by the hough transform were split into those falling on the left and right sides by taking both the line segments slopes and x-coordinates into consideration.
-I finally ran RANSAC on the line segments (per side) to predict the linear model, while ignoring the outliers.
-I then used the RANSAC model to predict a line segment, which allowed me to solve for the slope (m) and b for the line equation `y = mx + b`.
-I then calculated the two end points for a y at the bottom and a y near the middle of the image.
+5. After the mask is applied, run a hough transform to determine the major lines in the area of interest.
+6. The lines detected by the hough transform are split into those falling on the left and right sides by taking both the line segments slopes and x-coordinates into consideration.
+7. Run RANSAC on the line segments (per side) to predict the linear model, while ignoring the outliers.
+8. Use the RANSAC model to predict a line segment, which allows one to solve for the slope (`m`) and `b` for the line equation `y = mx + b`.
+From that the two end points for a `y` at the bottom and a `y` near the middle of the image can be calculated.

 I tuned the hough parameters to allow *more* line segments rather than less to give RANSAC more data points.
 Additionally, I 'remembered' the hough lines from